Home Shop K3 IMT

 The K3 is suitable for everyone!
-The device adjusts to your breathing ability so that the resistance safely challenges you.
+The device adjusts to your breathing ability so that the resistance to your inspiratory breath safely challenges you.
 Whether you suffer from breathing conditions like asthma or are recovering from long-COVID, the K3 can help improve how well you breathe.
 This digital breathing trainer is also popular amongst sportspeople and athletes looking to take their performance to the next level.

 Benefits of breathing training with POWERbreathe IMT include: